DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 User Registration and Logins
 ----------------------------

 When you first create an installation of the software, e.g. through ``docker-compose up``, you will need to create a user for that web application by clicking on ``Register``.
-After registration, you may use the user credentials you created to ``Login`` to the DSA.
+After registration, you may use the user credentials you created to ``Login`` to the SEER DSA.

-If you are logged into the DSA, your username will appear in the upper right hand corner of the screen, like for the user named ``test`` in the below screenshot.
+If you are logged into the SEER DSA, your username will appear in the upper right hand corner of the screen, like for the user named ``test`` in the below screenshot.

 .. image:: screenshots/test_user.png
    :height: 100